NjitS37/TF-IDF-Wikiscraper/README.md

 - Output: The code outputs the top N terms with the highest average TF-IDF scores, where N is the number of main articles initially provided in the input.

 Running the Code:
 To run the script, ensure that the `.txt` file with the list of Wikipedia article URLs is prepared.
-Then, execute the Python script.
+Then, execute the Python script. this can be done in an IDE or from, for example, Anaconda prompt.

 Example Command:
 ```bash